Guinea Entry Requirements

 Restricted Items

-- Live animals and animal products - require veterinary certificates and permits
+- Live animals and plants - require health certificates and permits

 Health Requirements